DouglasThomas/testGit/README.md

-this is a test, of the emergency testing notpad in the case of a real emergency I would not be typing this.
+this is a test, of the emergency testing notepad in the case of a real emergency I would be screaming and running around.